PrinceRaj-17/ProChat/README.md

 🤖 Welcome to ProChat, An OpenAI powered Chatbot for Android.

 # Instructions
-Open this project on Android Studio, And Use your API key here:
+Open this project on Android Studio, And Use your API key in API.java file.

 Without API key this app can't work.